 Where required, such as in Northland sand forests, pine tree needles are sampled once a year in February to assess deficiencies in available nutrients.
-Young stands that show nitrogen deficiency are fertilised close to the time of thinning.
-With the exception of Whangapoua, where phosphate deficiencies are identified, aerial fertilising operations are carried out in the spring.
-For Whangapoua, the acidic soils means that phosphate is not available for uptake by the trees and fertilising with phosphate will not change this.
+Young stands that show nitrogen deficiency are fertilised post thinning operations aerially in the spring.

 8.5 FERTILISER